its-ericjones/jeopardy-web-app/README.md

 # Jeopardy Web App

-An interactive web application for the game of Jeopardy.
+An interactive web application for the game of Jeopardy that runs locally on your computer.
 Build custom game boards through a form or upload existing text files for quick setup.

 ## Gameplay Screenshots
 ![Jeopardy Game Board](screenshots/game-board-gameplay.png)